cpaterno/csc-212-s18/lab-08/README.md

 ./lab8
 ```
 The above line will test all but your validation checking.
 To test your validation checking, use the bash script `vtest.sh`.
-To use vtest.sh, you first need to give yourself the proper permissions. chmod is used to edit the permissions in linux.
-If you tried to run vtest.sh without using chmod, you will not have the permissions.
+In order to run `vtest.sh`, you first need to give yourself permission to execute the file.
+The `chmod` command is used to edit a user's permissions in linux.
+If you try to run `vtest.sh` without using `chmod`, you will receive a permission denied error.
 ```
 chmod 777 vtest.sh
 ```
-chmod 777 gives all perms to everyone so you should be able to execute the script after that.
+The command `chmod 777` gives all permissions to everyone for the given file, so you should now be able to execute the script.

 To learn more about chmod, [read this page](https://linode.com/docs/tools-reference/tools/modify-file-permissions-with-chmod/) or google chmod.

 You will be writing the unimplemented functions in the `DArray` class.
 You can compile and run the main method in `main.cc` to test the functions as you implement them.

 ## Using vtest